pluralsh/documentation/pages/02-getting-started/02-how-to-use/06-pr-automation.md

 ---
-title: Use PR Automations for General Self-Service
+title: Use PR automations for self-service
 description: Use a PR Automation for an example Self-Service S3 bucket creation workflow
 ---